 As you may know from my previous posts, in-between writing, gardening and preparing for the up coming semester, I have been on the hunt for the perfect white wine butter sauce.
 After trying and tweaking many different recipes, I have come up with just the right one.
 It started out with the the recipe for “Chicken in Buttered White Wine Pan Sauce” from Framed Cooks.
 Each time I made it, I changed a few things to make it better fit my tastes until I came up with the recipe listed below.

 - ½ pound of chicken (tenders or thin cut breasts)

-- ¾ cups sweet white wine (Niagara, Petit Amis or Pinot Grigio work well)
+- ¾ cups sweet white wine (Niagara, Riesling or Pinot Grigio work well)

 - 1 cup chicken broth from bullion cube (or homemade stock or box stock)

 - half of a bell pepper (any color)

 - half a zucchini